agnila7/agnila7/README.md

 - 🌱 I’m currently learning **java, Springboot, aws**

-- 📄 Know about my experiences [M.A.Sc from University of Windsor, Currently interested in springboot]
+- 📄 Know about my experiences [M.A.Sc from University of Windsor, Worked on AWS Deployments, Automation, Java, HTML, CSS, Angular(some part of projects) Currently interested in springboot]

 - ⚡ Fun fact **wanna be an actress lol**